 - Providing a balanced and focussed curriculum which will develop engaged, lively and questioning minds

-Our Governors web page details who our governors are, their roles and responsibilities.
-We also show a declaration of interest and fit and proper declaration.
+Our Governors page details who our governors are, their roles and responsibilities, we also show a declaration of interest.